adobe/asset-share-commons/core/src/test/java/com/adobe/aem/commons/assetshare/README.md

 provides the JSON required by the test case `core/src/test/java/com/adobe/aem.commons/assetshare/components/impl/HelloWorldImplTest.java`.

-Each test case's JSON file can define multiple, well-named JSON definition roots that represent different states and can in turn be used across one or many test methods in the corresponding test case.
+Each test case's JSON file can define multiple, well-named JSON definition roots that represent different states and can, in turn, be used across one or many test methods in the corresponding test case.

 JSON definitions should contain the MINIMUM definition to satisfy the test-cases.
-This means NO unnecessary junk data from JCR exports, for example: jcr:lastModifiedBy, cq:lastReplicated, cq:responsive, etc. nodes/properties unless they are required by a test.
+This means NO unnecessary junk data from JCR exports, for example, jcr:lastModifiedBy, cq:lastReplicated, cq:responsive, etc. nodes/properties unless they are required by a test.

-For example, the HelloWorldImplTest.java may need to test for: a fully configured ("default")  component, an wholly un-configured component ("empty") and a component with ONLY the title populated ("title") using the JSON file defined below:
+For example, the HelloWorldImplTest.java may need to test for: a fully configured ("default")  component, a wholly un-configured component ("empty") and a component with ONLY the title populated ("title") using the JSON file defined below:

 ```
 {